https://www.k2i-eoc.com

 Placement Options

-Alternatively, candidates could choose to do their placement hours with our other partner agency - Global Medical Projects (GMP).
-GMP can offer frontline ambulance and emergency department placements without the need for L3 CERAD and C1 entitlement in several countries around the world.
-Two of our instructors have availed of their placement in Guadalajara, Mexico and can highly recommend it (NB this is at the candidates own expense and costs approximately £3, 000 not including flights and spending money - accommodation and food are provided see https://www.globalmedicalprojects.co.uk/ for more details).
+Alternatively, candidates could choose to do their placement hours with our partner agency Global Medical Projects (GMP).
+GMP can offer frontline ambulance and Emergency Department (ED) placements without the need for L3 CERAD in several countries around the world.
+Two of our instructors have availed of their placement opportunities in Guadalajara, Mexico and can highly recommend this pathway.
+Check out their website for more details: https://www.globalmedicalprojects.co.uk/projects/paramedic-emergency-medicine-placements/

 All learners must complete a minimum of 750 hours clinical placement under the direct supervision of a qualified clinician.
 The following clinical settings and associated placement hours are approved by the awarding organisation: